ppy/osu-wiki/wiki/People/Beatmap_Nomination_Group/en.md

 ![Mod Score Formula](/wiki/shared/MODSCORE.png "Mod Score Formula")

-+ In order to determine their `Basic Score`, an applicant needs to summarise their `Kudosu Score` and their `Mod Score` for month one, two and three.
++ In order to determine their `Required Minimum Score`, an applicant needs to summarise their `Kudosu Score` and their `Mod Score` for month one, two and three.
-+ The `Basic Score` threshold is set to the following values:
++ The overall minimum threshold is set to the following values:
   + osu!taiko, osu!catch and osu!mania: 1050
   + osu!: 1100
 + It is usually a good idea to keep their socre well above these numbers as they can vary slightly depending on the amount of applicants.